cryptofin-ethdenver/.github/profile/README.md

 ## Target Users

-1. Community managers of Discord and Telegram groups who want to transfer tokens without asking for wallet addresses.
+1. Community managers of Discord and Telegram groups who want to transfer tokens without asking for wallet addresses.<br/>
 2. **Users who don't have a crypto wallet yet** and want to claim tokens using Diing's magic links.

 ## User Stories